-Standards 1.3.3 and 4.1.1 of the Australia New Zealand Food Standards Code regulate the use of processing aids in wine manufacture.
+Standards 1.3.3 and 4.1.1 of the Code regulate the use of processing aids in wine manufacture.
 A processing aid is a substance used in the processing of raw materials, foods or ingredients, to fulfil a technological purpose relating to treatment or processing, but does not perform a technological function in the final food.
+Copper citrate is currently not permitted as a processing aid in Standard 1.3.3.

-All wine sold in Australia must comply with Standard 2.7.4 - Wine and Wine Product.
+All wine sold in Australia and New Zealand must comply with Standard 2.7.4-Wine and Wine Product.
 Standard 2.7.4 sets definitional standards for wine and wine product and provides permissions for the addition of certain specified foods during the production of wine.

 However, all wine produced in Australia must also comply with Standard 4.1.1-Wine Production Requirements (Australia only).
-Standard 4.1.1 underpins Australia's 1994 Agreement with the European Community (EC) on trade in wine, which relies on Australian wine being recognised as wine of designated quality and origin (e.g. appellation controllé, DOC, qualitätswein etc).
+Standard 4.1.1 underpins the Australia EU Wine Agreement, which relies on Australian wine being recognised as wine of designated quality and origin (e.g. appellation controllé, DOC, qualitätswein etc).

-Standard 4.1.1 does not permit the use of copper citrate as a processing aid.
-Therefore a variation will be required to Standard 4.1.1 in order to permit copper citrate as processing aids for wine produced in Australia.
+Standard 4.1.1 does not currently permit the use of copper citrate as a processing aid.
+Therefore a variation will be required to Standard 4.1.1 in order to permit copper citrate as a processing aid for wine produced in Australia.